 In 2008, following the collapse of Lehman Brothers, many hedge fund managers and other institutional investors made large withdrawals from their Madoff accounts.
 Madoff confessed his fraudulent dealings to his two sons when he couldn’t fulfill all of the redemption orders.
 They turned him in to the authorities.

 Among those who lost massive amounts of money to Madoff’s Ponzi scheme were institutional investors, wealthy families, universities, and charitable organizations.
-In December 2020, the Justice Department announced a sixth installment of funds totaling $488 million to victims.
+In December 2020, the Department of Justice announced a sixth installment of funds totaling $488 million to victims.

 That newest amount would result in a total of $3.2 billion restored through the Madoff Victim Fund.